15 Fun Pandas Facts You Didn't Know (Will Impress You)

 A panda usually needs its own 3–8 square kilometers (1–3 square miles) of bamboo forest to survive.

-In the past, locals made the undigested bamboo pieces in the poop into picture frames and bookmarks — remarkably they did not smell!
+In the past, locals made the undigested bamboo pieces in the poop into picture frames and bookmarks.

 giant panda